ryukau/UhhyouWebSynthesizers/docs/resonant_filter.md

 Anyway, we can use numerical method when the analytic solution is impractical.
 Below is an outline of the method I used.

 1. Select cutoff frequencies to find the upper bound of `resonance`.
 This becomes a lookup table.
-Application draws the values from given cutoff, and maybe interpolates them.
+Application look up one or several values from a given cutoff, and might be interpolate them.
 2. Setup binary search for `resonance` for each cutoff.
 Linear regression of impulse response (IR) is used for branching.
   - If the slope is positive, branch into lower side.
 IR is diversing.
   - If the slope is negative, branch into upper side.
 IR is conversing.